 What is the Treatment Process?

-A great hot stone massage is more than just adding a few hot stones into a Swedish type massage.
-It is an artful application of stones, treatment protocol and customization.
-My personal hot stone set has 297 basalt stones and 36 cold stones.
-I prefer not to use a stone more than once during a service, so that is why I have more than most therapists.
+A great hot stone massage is more than just adding a few hot stones into a Swedish-type massage.
+It is an artful application of stones, treatment protocol, and customization.
+My hot stone set has 297 basalt stones and 36 cold stones.
+I prefer not to use a stone more than once during a service, so I have more than most therapists.

-The following bulleted information provides you a general outline of how the therapy is performed:
+The following bulleted information provides you with a general outline of how the therapy is performed:

 Those Wonderful Warm Stones

-The following bulleted information provides you a general outline of how the therapy is performed:
+The following bulleted information provides you with a general outline of how the therapy is performed:

-- The massage therapist often begins by applying oil or lotion onto your body, which allows the hot stones to glide smoothly along the muscles.
+The massage therapist often begins by applying oil or lotion to your body, allowing the hot stones to glide smoothly along the muscles.

-- If you are having a LaStone Therapy, you will have the following Stones Placed on or under your body:
+If you have LaStone Therapy, you will have the following Stones Placed on or under your body:

 - Toe Stones, little tiny stones placed between your toes

-- Ten pickle shaped neck stones used to massage your neck and be placed to ease tension in your upper back and shoulders.
+- Ten pickle-shaped neck stones are used to massage your neck and be placed to ease tension in your upper back and shoulders

-- Large effleurage stones to massage your body and tuck under your thighs, ankles and knees.
+- Large effleurage stones massage your body and tuck under your thighs, ankles, and knees

-- Chakra stones placed on your seven chakras.
-These are appropriate for each chakra, sometimes these are larger stones.
-When they are placed they will feel heavy, as the massage continues, you will forget they are there.
-When they are removed you will feel like all of your burdens are removed.
+- Chakra stones are placed on your seven chakras.
+These are appropriate for each chakra; sometimes, these are larger stones.
+When they are placed, they will feel heavy; as the massage continues, you will forget they are there.
+When removed, you will feel like all of your burdens disappear.

 - A stomach stone ( a large flat stone that fits the contour of your abdomen, should be placed under a towel)